 - 6. When implementation completes, do not generate bitstreams.
 Click Cancel in the pop-up dialog. - 7.
-Select File > Export > Export Hardware then click OK to build a design image for SDK. - 8.
-Select File > Launch SDK then click OK to compile the software for this example design. - 9.
-In SDK, select File > New > Application Project to create a new application project. - 10.
-Name the new project prc_demo and click Next.
-Select Empty Application and then Finish.
+Select File > Export > Export Hardware then click OK to build a design image for the Vitis[TM] software platform.
+Leave the XSA file name as the default of "top." - 8.
+Select Tools > Launch Vitis, and the Eclipse Launcher dialog box appears.